Skill Demand Index

 Which roles need Performance Management most:

-Marketing positions drive 100% of demand.
-Skills commonly paired with Performance Management include SEO and Content Strategy.
+Other positions drive 40% of demand.
+Marketing and HR / Recruiting also frequently list Performance Management as a requirement.
+Skills commonly paired with Performance Management include Startup/SMB Experience and Communication Skills.

 Depth Level Distribution